AIstar007/telecom-support-agent/README.md

-# 🤖 Telecom Support Copilot
+# 🤖 Telecom Support Agent

 **A multi-agent RAG support bot that answers billing, plan, and troubleshooting questions grounded in real policy docs — and knows when to hand off to a human.**